LebintitiKobe/EbuyEmporium/ReadMe.md

 4.  **Try to Improve method of finding duplicates**

-- We try to find even extra information of guest , crm and customer database date that we can use to help deduplication process .
+- We try to find even extra information of guest ,CRM and Customer Database date that we can use to help de-duplication process .
 Extra information like Emails , Address e.t.c would be very helpful
 - We suggest to make certain info like age , to be required when customers make purchases as guest , so we do not have to worry about